-We hereby consent to the incorporation by reference in Registration Statement No. 333-234446 on Form S-8 of Freedom Holding Corp. of our reports dated May 31, 2022, relating to the consolidated financial statements and the effectiveness of Freedom Holding Corp.'s internal control over financial reporting, which are included in this Annual Report on Form 10-K for the year ended March 31, 2022.
+We hereby consent to the incorporation by reference in the Registration Statement No. 333-234446 on Form S-8 of Freedom Holding Corp. of our reports dated May 31, 2022 (except for Note 3 and Note 4 to the consolidated financial statements, as to which the date is April 21, 2023), and April 21, 2023, relating to the consolidated financial statements and the effectiveness of Freedom Holding Corp.'s internal control over financial reporting, respectively, which included in this Annual Report on Form 10-K/A for the year ended March 31, 2022.

-/s/ WSRP LLC Salt Lake City, Utah May 31, 2022
+/s/ WSRP LLC Salt Lake City, Utah April 26, 2023